OBDS-Training/Help/content/en/docs/help/contact.md

 ## Email

-For issues with the MRC WIMM CCB cluster, email <genmail@molbiol.ox.ac.uk> to open a ticket tracked by the MRC WIMM system administrators.
+For issues with the MRC WIMM CCB HPC cluster, email <genmail@molbiol.ox.ac.uk> to open a ticket tracked by the system administrators.

 ## GitHub